How can I get guaranteed returns on my term insurance?

 But what if you’re someone who doesn’t like such a proposition?
 What if you don’t want to make an investment that doesn’t pay you back?
 What if you only want a plan that guarantees that you or your family gains something back from your investment?

-If this is you - there are two types of plans you might find enticing.
+If this is you - there are two types of guaranteed return plans you might find enticing.
 Let’s go through these two options in this article and weigh their pros and cons.

 Long-term and ultra long-term policies are term insurance policies that provide coverage for up to 85 years to 99 years.
 Some insurers call such 99-year plans ‘whole life covers.
 As it is unlikely that you'll survive such a long-term, there’s a high probability that your family gets an assured payback when you're gone.
 Let’s look at an example and understand how these plans work.